IvanFernande/dobble_player/README.md

 ## Contribution

 This project is open to improvements and contributions.
 If you have ideas or find bugs, feel free to open an issue or send a pull request.

-## License

-This project is licensed under the MIT license.
-See the LICENSE file for more details.